 Truck Driving Myths and Facts from the DOT Compliance Experts

 During my State Police career I’ve performed over 10,000 level 1 roadside inspections and probably waved millions of other truckers through without much attention.
-Why are some pulled over and some are not?
+Why are some drivers pulled over and some are not?

-First of all, why are the State Police enforcing Federal trucking law?
+First of all, why are the State Police enforcing Federal trucking laws?
 In 1982 the US DOT didn’t have enough inspectors to check all of the trucks and busses on the road so the Motor Carrier Safety Assistance Program was founded.
 MCSAP provided grants to the states for commercial vehicle enforcement which is why you see the State Police or Highway Patrol pulling trucks over.

 The Federal Motor Carrier Safety Administration, or FMCSA, would prefer that inspectors pull over the next truck in line.
 This would mean that all carriers would have an equal chance of getting pulled over regardless of the truck age or condition but that usually isn’t how it works.

 The condition and overall appearance of the truck as well as the behavior of the driver can influence which trucks are pulled over.